 I pulled over at Broadway Farms on the Upper West Side of Manhattan late last night and dashed, leaving Mrs. B in the passenger seat.

+I passed a short, elderly man and quickly realized it was this guy.
 He looked at me, I looked at him, and we both went on.
 He was wearing a baseball cap with "Comedy" on its brim, and he walked very slowly.

 Pause, baby.

+There are famous actors and musicians, and then there are the guys who have really meant something to you, day in, day out.
+I'd passed a magic man.
 I texted Mrs. Bananas from the frozen section, "Keep your eye on the front door.
 In a moment, you'll see Jerry Stiller coming out."

 I checked out my goods before Stiller did, so Mrs. B and I sat in the car and waited so she could get a look.
 And waited.
 Debated whether or not to skat, but one of us said, "You will most likely never see him again, and you will remember this forever."
 Agreed.
 We sat.